pikvm/pikvm/docs/usb_dynamic.md

 Using the pseudo-GPIO driver, you can also control devices via the menu in the web interface.
 Read about GPIO basics [here](gpio.md).

-To setup the menu, use `kvmd-otgconf` to generate the configuration, and combine it with your existing one in `/etc/kvmd/override.yaml` in a usual way.
+To setup the menu, use `kvmd-otgconf --make-gpio-config` to generate the configuration, and combine it with your existing one in `/etc/kvmd/override.yaml` in a usual way.

 ```yaml